asimonson1125/NG-Rolls-Simulator/README.md

 * Continent bonus
 * Target-unit type bonuses
 * Counters
-* friendly damage reduction (healing)
+* Friendly damage reduction (healing)
-* attacks per round (ie. MG Infantry and Jackhammer stat)
+* Attacks per round (ie. MG Infantry and Jackhammer stat)
+* Retreating
-* retreating
+* Minimum damage output

 It does not account for:
 * Targeting
 * Officers
-* realistic initiative rolls
+* Real initiative rolls

 I don't intend to implement targeting into this project because I wasn't able to pinpoint how it was done ingame other than a few specific conditions the game favors.
 In the bigger and tougher battles I found the correlations to be virtually negligable, so I just made it random.
 I won't be adding officers for the same reason.
 Officers just amplifiy the effects of targeting, so nobody knows exactly how they work.